 Finding a remarkably flexible work-at-home job while balancing pregnancy is no longer just for dreamers.
-With many types of work-at-home jobs available, you’re sure to find one that suits your pregnancy, family, and lifestyle – right up until your little one arrives!
+With many work-at-home jobs available, you’re sure to find one that suits your pregnancy, family, and lifestyle – right up until your little one arrives!

 Are you a pregnant mama just starting your work-at-home adventure?
 Do you already have experience working from home?
-Leave us any questions you might have or share your experiences with working from home while expecting!
+Leave us any questions you might have, or share your experiences with working from home while expecting!
 We would love to hear from you!